-CYLON HAB BAREBONES- Specialty Board for use in High Altitude Balloons.
+Specialty Board for use in High Altitude Balloons.
 Has headers for an Altimeter and TNC.
-Visit the wiki for more information.Estimated delivery:Ships within the US only
+Visit the wiki for more information.Estimated delivery:Only ships to: United States

-ISD KIT- Contains everything you need to put a ISD together...minus the solder and tools.
-Best value if you want to learn about the board and like soldering.Estimated delivery:Add $10 USD to ship outside the US
+Contains everything you need to put a ISD together...minus the solder and tools.
+Best value if you want to learn about the board and like soldering.Estimated delivery:Ships anywhere in the world

 24 backers Limited (76 left of 100)

-Assembled and tested Dock Board.Estimated delivery:Add $5 USD to ship outside the US
+Assembled and tested Dock Board.Estimated delivery:Ships anywhere in the world

 - (30 days)